DHTMLX/docs-diagram/docs/guides/diagram_editor/initialization.md

 ## Including required code files

-To create Editor, you need to include 2 source files on your page:
+To create Diagram Editor, you need to include 2 source files on your page:

 - **diagramWithEditor.js**
 - **diagramWithEditor.css**